 You may be paying for some of the new customers your competition does business with.

 Wait.
 What?
 I know, right.
-Let me give you a couple examples.
+Let me give you a couple of examples.

-We all know that word of mouth marketing is the very best form of advertising you can get.
+We all know that word-of-mouth marketing is the very best form of advertising you can get.
 But it is not always free.
 You go to networking meetings.
-You pay dues, take a couple of hours out of your day so you can eat the same meal week after week.
+You pay dues, and take a couple of hours out of your day and end up eating the same meal week after week.
 The skin care salesperson gives the same “a good lead for me is anyone with skin” 60 second commercial every damn week.
 You tell the same people your story in hopes that they will run across someone at the moment they are looking for you.
 Hopefully, they will pass your name on.